yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 }
 ```

-For this configuration please define the section of the internal storage that will be used for data, by defining these parameters: internal_base_address and internal_size.
+For this configuration please define the section of the internal storage that will be used for data, by defining these parameters in your app.config file: internal_base_address and internal_size.
 If not defined, the storage will start in the first sector immediately after the end of the application.
 This can reduce the ability to update the application with a bigger one.

 ### TDB_External
 ![External](./TDB_External.jpg)